 Health Minister Namaki announced that many regions had entered the "containment phase" in the Iran's fight against COVID-19.
 He urged citizens to continue to respect health protocols.
 "Our biggest strategic mistake in the current period is that we’d imagine that the coronavirus is over," Namaki said.

 Iran’s transportation minister, Mohammad Eslami, announced that Uzbekistan and Turkmenistan had agreed to resume trade with Iran within 10 days after a two-month suspension due to COVID-19.
 Eslami said that the countries would implement health protocols on the borders including disinfection facilities for trains and trucks.

-On May 13, President Rouhani said that the government's response to COVID-19 proved Iran's strength.
+On May 13, President Rouhani praised the government's response to COVID-19.
 "The measures that we witnessed in Iran in the course of the battle with the coronavirus could disprove many judgments that were being made about the establishment, the government and people," he said.
 "The Westerners imagined that the Iranian nation would not withstand the pressures and sanctions for more than a few months, and after the outbreak of the virus, they thought that a country under tough sanctions and with limited financial sources could not endure such problems."

 On May 14, President Rouhani called for solidarity from officials and the public to stem the spread of COVID-19.
 "I have said time and again that the unity and solidarity among officials at various levels and across the country as well as good cooperation from people were the most important factors, which were key to successful management and control of the deadly coronavirus," he said.

-On May 15, the government allotted an additional $995 million to the Ministry of Health to fight the country's COVID-19 pandemic.
-The country had experienced an uptick in cases after restrictions were lifted in late April and early May.
+On May 15, the government allotted an additional $995 million to the Ministry of Health to fight the COVID-19 pandemic because the country had experienced an uptick in cases after restrictions were lifted in late April and early May.

 On May 16, schools reopened in 130 cities deemed low risk or “white” regions after nearly three months of closure due to COVID-19.
 Students were required to wear masks and gloves during classes.